Sunday, June 4, 2023

 What Does PPC Stand for in Marketing?

+There is no fee or charge before the advertisers’ links are clicked.
+So, as the name suggests, you get charged only whenever an internet user clicks on your advertisement.
 The great thing about PPC is that you can control your budget.
 You can choose how much you’re willing to pay for each click, and then adjust your budget accordingly.
 This makes it a great option for businesses of all sizes.

 Different Types of PPC Campaigns in marketing